-- Collision Risk: Aircraft taking off or landing may inadvertently encounter the power lines, leading to consequences such as loss of control, structural damage, or even fatalities. - Electromagnetic Interference: The electromagnetic fields generated by the power lines can interfere with aircraft systems, including navigation and communication equipment, posing a risk to flight safety. - Visual Distraction: Pilots may be visually distracted by the presence of the power lines, especially during critical maneuvers, increasing the risk of spatial disorientation or misjudgment.
+- Collision Risk: Aircraft taking off or landing may inadvertently encounter the power lines, leading to consequences such as loss of control, structural damage, or even fatalities. - Electromagnetic Interference:

+Overhead utility lines at the north end of the Wright-Patterson AFB runway.

+The electromagnetic fields generated by the power lines can interfere with aircraft systems, including navigation and communication equipment, posing a risk to flight safety.

+Visual Distraction: Pilots may be visually distracted by the presence of the power lines, especially during critical maneuvers, increasing the risk of spatial disorientation or misjudgment.